Sachinsn19/EduBridge/Projects/Readme.md

 # Project Works
-These folders contains all the project works done during PG diploma in Data Analytics course.
+These folders contains all the project works done during  my PG diploma in Data Analytics course at EduBridge.